jcollard/Intro-to-Java/02-mad-libs/MadLibs.md

 ## Understanding the Code

-Next, lets look at each line of code you wrote one by one and explain what it does.
+Next, let's look at each line of code you wrote one by one and explain what it does.

 1. On line 5, you wrote `java.util.Scanner consoleReader = new java.util.Scanner(System.in);`